Zermelo set theory: Mac Lane set theory

 Mac Lane set theory, introduced by Mac Lane (1986), is Zermelo set theory with the axiom of separation restricted to first-order formulas in which every quantifier is bounded.

 Mac Lane set theory is similar in strength to topos theory with a natural number object, or to the system in Principia mathematica.
 It is strong enough to carry out almost all ordinary mathematics not directly connected with set theory or logic.

 The aim of Zermelo's paper

 The introduction states that the very existence of the discipline of set theory "seems to be threatened by certain contradictions or "antinomies", that can be derived from its principles - principles necessarily governing our thinking, it seems - and to which no entirely satisfactory solution has yet been found".
-Zermelo is of course referring to the "Russell antinomy".
+Zermelo is referring to the Russell antinomy, among others.

 He says he wants to show how the original theory of Georg Cantor and Richard Dedekind can be reduced to a few definitions and seven principles or axioms.
 He says he has not been able to prove that the axioms are consistent.

 A non-constructivist argument for their consistency goes as follows.
 Define V_{α} for α one of the ordinals 0, 1, 2, ...,ω, ω+1, ω+2,..., ω·2 as follows: